tpope/vim-classpath/README.markdown

 Once help tags have been generated, you can view the manual with `:help classpath`.

+## FAQ

+> Why does it take so long for Vim to startup?

+The short answer is because the JVM is slow.

+The first time you load a Clojure file from any given project, classpath.vim sets about trying to determine your class path, leveraging either `lein classpath` or `mvn dependency:build-classpath`.
+This takes a couple of seconds or so in the best case scenario, and potentially much longer if it decides to hit the network.

+Because the class path is oh-so-expensive to retrieve, classpath.vim caches it in `g:CLASSPATH_CACHE`.
+By default, this disappears when you exit Vim, but you can save it across sessions in `.viminfo` with this handy option:

+    set viminfo+=!

+The cache is expired when the timestamp on `project.clj` or `pom.xml` changes.

 ## Contributing

 See the contribution guidelines for